kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### ISO Viscosity Grades

 For industrial applications it is recommended to use the ISO viscosity classification.
 Each ISO viscosity grade requires the oil to have a specified kinematic viscosity at a temperature of $40\C$.
 For example an ISO VG 150 must have a kinematic viscosity within 10% of 100 $\mm^2/s$ at $40\C$.
 And an ISO VG 10 must have a kinematic viscosity within 10% of 10 $\mm^2/s$ at $40\C$.
-The full ISO viscosity grade classification is in the <a href="http://www.tribology-abc.com/abc/viscosity.htm#SI">table found here</a>.
+The full ISO viscosity grade classification is in the [table found here][tribSI].

 The viscosity of the oil at different temperatures can be approximated by using its viscosity at $40\C$ (as given by the ISO VG) along with its viscosity index (VI) using a <a href="http://www.tribology-abc.com/calculators/iso_3348.htm">online calculator</a>.